 Pick A Date For The Party

 It’s nice to be able to formally announce a date for the engagement party.
-For some couples, choosing the date is the first thing they do, before they even tell anyone they’re engaged.
-For others, there will be work to do which ties in with availability.
+For some couples, choosing the date is the first thing they do before telling anyone they’re engaged.
+For others, there will be work to do that ties in with availability.
 Only then will a date be announced.

 As a result, don’t be afraid to wait a little while before choosing a party date.
 If that means waiting a month or two, so be it.
 Obviously, the sooner after the proposal you can hold the party, the nicer it all is.
 But it isn’t crucial.
-If you have to sort some other things out first, go ahead and do that.
-Because the party is a lot less intense than the wedding, there is no pressure to conform to any rules.
+If you must sort some other things out first, go ahead and do that.
+Because the party is much less intense than the wedding, there is no pressure to conform to any rules.
 Even the engagement party seating arrangement can be informal.

 Keep in mind that this party will be following the expense of purchasing the engagement ring.

-Sometimes, all it needs is a good old get together with a few drinks, a little food and a lot of dancing.
-Which brings us to…
+Sometimes, all it needs is a good old get-together with a few drinks, a little food, and a lot of dancing.
+This brings us to…

 The Guest List